The 100 Unhealthiest Places in Your Home

 - Teratogenic effects: effects on unborn offspring, such as birth defects.

 - Carcinogenic effects: produces cancer in living animal tissues.

 The Rx: Consider a natural pest-killer like insecticides made from oil, garlic, chili peppers, or, in your garden, use tomato leaves or diatomaceous earth, a naturally-occurring rock sold in garden shops.

 "Molds live inside and outside your home.
 They thrive in moist places like bathrooms and kitchens, and unfortunately, many molds aren't visible to the naked eye," according to the American College of Allergy, Asthma and Immunology.
 "As the spores become airborne, they can cause allergic reactions and worsen asthma symptoms."

-Recommendation: “Wear a mask when doing yard work, and once inside, take a shower and rinse your nose with a saline solution to remove mold spores.
+The Rx: "Wear a mask when doing yard work, and once inside, take a shower and rinse your nose with a saline solution to remove mold spores.
 In the kitchen, clean up any spills or leaks quickly to prevent mold from growing.
 Use a dehumidifier to reduce moisture in areas like bathrooms and basements.
 Clean your garbage cans and fridge drawers.
-For serious mold problems, call a professional.”
+For serious mold problems, call a professional."

 Your Dirty Air-Conditioner May Cause Respiratory Illness

 "This summer, the item you need to be mindful of in your home is your air-conditioning ducts," says Dean C. Mitchell, M.D., Clinical Assistant Professor at Touro College of Osteopathic Medicine.
 "I know in my own home, I saw mold growing around condensation around the air ducts—and fortunately detecting this and getting them cleaned avoided respiratory and skin problems that mold can cause."